squidsoup/kiwipycon-2016-youngcoders/students.md

 5. Shutdown, and turn your Pi off again.

+\pagebreak

+## Workshop 2, Exercise 2: Turning the LED on and off with code

-6. Now we're going to move the first wire from pin 1, to the GPIO controlled pin 7.
+1. Now we're going to move the first wire from pin 1, to the GPIO controlled pin 7.

 This will allow us to turn our circuit on and off with code.

 ![](assets/images/led-gpio-controlled_bb.png)

-## Turning the LED on and off with code
+2. Turn your Pi back on.

-1. Open the python editor IDLE.
+3. Open the python editor IDLE.

 ![](assets/images/run-idle.png)

-2. Select *File > New* to open a new editor window.
+4. Select *File > New* to open a new editor window.

 ![](assets/images/file-new-idle.png)

-3. Type the following code:
+5. Type the following code:

 ```python
 import RPi.GPIO as GPIO